LGUG2Z/LGUG2Z/README.md

 I am the developer and maintainer of [`komorebi`](https://github.com/LGUG2Z/komorebi), the most starred, actively developed tiling window manager for Windows on GitHub.

-If `komorebi` is an integral part of your professional or personal workflow, please consider [sponsoring me](https://github.com/sponsors/LGUG2Z).
+If `komorebi` is an integral part of your professional or personal workflow, please consider [sponsoring me](https://github.com/sponsors/LGUG2Z) - even if it's just $1/month.

-- 🔭 I curate feeds about [software development](https://notado.app/feeds/jado/software-development) and [other things](https://notado.app/feeds/jado) that you can subscribe to via RSS
+- 🔭 I curate feeds of interesting, high-quality commentary on various topics that I'm interested in from across the internet that you can subscribe to via RSS
+  - [Software development](https://notado.app/feeds/jado/software-development) (What makes good and bad software development experiences)
+  - [Social media](https://notado.app/feeds/jado/social-media) (The state of different social media services, user generated content and recommendation algorithms)
+  - [Addiction](https://notado.app/feeds/jado/addiction) (Living with, overcoming and life after addiction)
+  - [Mental health](https://notado.app/feeds/jado/mental-health) (Factors impacting our mental health in the modern age)
+  - [Capitalism](https://notado.app/feeds/jado/capitalism) (How capitalism intersects with work, art, technology, urban planning, life and love)

 - ✍️ I write articles on [Substack](https://jeezy.substack.com)